DogukanMere/Clone_Challenge_Project_FrontEndMentor/README.md

 ##### JUNIOR LEVEL PROJECT

-- I never touched the project after I finished it because I wanted to see how far I had progressed in comparison to current ones.
+- I never touched the project after I finished it because I wanted to see how far I had progressed in comparison to current ones..

 - The inspiration for this project came from https://www.frontendmentor.io.